jimmason/gohost/README.md

 #  👻 gohost

- Gohost is a lightweight local development server with hot reload, written in Go.
+ Gohost is a lightweight local development server with hot reload.
+Gohost is best used for developing static websites without any kind of backend or build-system.

-Serve any folder over HTTP with optional browser auto-refresh on file changes.
+Serve any folder over HTTP with browser auto-refresh on file changes.

 ---